CFGIndia20/team-2/README.md

 ## Introduction

-Our solution allows the platform I Change My City run by the
+Our solution allows the platform I Change My City, run by the NGO Janaagraha, to integrate Whatsapp into their service by facilitating user complaint registration via whatsapp messages.
+We then have a machine learning model built using tensorflow which is able to extract the category of the complaint and add it to the data.
+This is then stored in the database which can be used by the engineers for further processes.

 ## technologies used:
 > Django